Castle

 The Park and Children’s Playground are open daily, from morning to dusk, throughout the year.

-Parking for both cars and buses is next to the castle.
+Parking for both cars is next to the castle.

 plánek